maidsafe/brb_dt_tree/README.md

 [MaidSafe website](http://maidsafe.net) | [Safe Network Forum](https://safenetforum.org/)
 :-------------------------------------: | :---------------------------------------------:

+## About

+This crates implements a BRBDataType wrapper around a Tree CRDT.

+This enables Tree operations to be transmitted in a BFT manner using Byzantine Reliable Broadcast.

+Please see the [brb crate](https://github.com/maidsafe/brb/) and [crdt_tree](https://github.com/maidsafe/crdt_tree/).

 ## License

 This Safe Network software is dual-licensed under the Modified BSD (<LICENSE-BSD> <https://opensource.org/licenses/BSD-3-Clause>) or the MIT license (<LICENSE-MIT> <https://opensource.org/licenses/MIT>) at your option.